Nickory/AWABoost-svm/README.md

 # AWABoost-svm
-We present an optimized AdaBoost-SVM model tailored for heart disease classification.
+We present an optimized AwaBoost-SVM model tailored for heart disease classification.
 This repository includes a pre-trained model, structured testing data, and an evaluation script to analyze model performance Ideal for health data analysis applications and binary classification tasks.

-# Optimized AdaBoost-SVM Model for Heart Disease Classification
+# Optimized AwaBoost-SVM Model for Heart Disease Classification

-Python implementation of an optimized **AdaBoost-SVM model** designed for heart disease classification using the Cleveland dataset.
+Python implementation of an optimized **AwaBoost-SVM model** designed for heart disease classification using the Cleveland dataset.

 ---

 ## Introduction

 Heart disease remains one of the leading causes of morbidity and mortality worldwide, making accurate and early diagnosis crucial.
-This project presents an optimized AdaBoost-SVM model that leverages both **AdaBoost** (Adaptive Boosting) and **Support Vector Machine (SVM)** techniques to enhance classification performance for heart disease prediction.
+This project presents an optimized AwaBoost-SVM model that leverages both **AwaBoost** (Adaptive Boosting) and **Support Vector Machine (SVM)** techniques to enhance classification performance for heart disease prediction.

-Unlike traditional SVM models, AdaBoost-SVM combines the boosting framework of AdaBoost with the binary classification power of SVM, allowing for improved robustness and accuracy.
+Unlike traditional SVM models, AwaBoost-SVM combines the boosting framework of AwaBoost with the binary classification power of SVM, allowing for improved robustness and accuracy.
 We optimize key hyperparameters \( \theta \) and \( C \) using Bayesian optimization to further improve the model's predictive accuracy.
 This model was trained and validated on the Cleveland heart disease dataset, and its performance is evaluated using accuracy, precision, recall, F1-score, and AUC metrics.

 ---